kanehekili/YoutubeDownloader/README.md

 * sudo apt update
 * sudo apt install ytdownloader

+### Manual install
+The ./install.sh file should install ffmpeg, if not available (thanks to @fischer-felix).
+The python gtk libs should be already installed
+Below an exact descrition of dependent packages.

 ### Prepare manual install on Debian (can't unpack the "modern" deb compression...)
 ```